agiledigital-labs/interactive-cli-seed/README.md

 To use the seed project, you will:

-1. Install node modules `npm install`
+1. Install node modules `yarn install`
 2. Edit the `config/cliConfig.json` to change the name of the executable file.
    The executable file will be available at `./dist/executableName`.
 3. Create handlers in the `scripts` directory.
 Top-level only.
 Subcommands of